evilsoft/crocks/README.md

 #### `fanout : Monad m => Star a (m b) -> Star a (m c) -> Star a (m (Pair b c))`
 There are may times that you need to keep some running or persistent state while performing a given computation.
 A common way to do this is to take the input to the computation and branch it into a `Pair` and perform different operations on each version of the input.
 This is such a common pattern that it warrents the `fanout` function to take care of the initial split and mapping.
 Just provide a pair of either simple functions or a pair of one of the computation types (`Arrow` or `Star`).
 You will get back something of the same type that is configured to split it's input into a pair and than apply the first Function/ADT to the first portion of the underlying `Pair` and the second on the second.

-#### `ifElse : ((a -> Boolean) | Pred) -> (a -> b) -> (a -> c) -> a -> b | c`
-Whenever you need to modify a value based some condition and want a functional way to do it without some imperative `if` statement, then reach for `ifElse`.
-This function take a predicate (some function that returns a Boolean) and two functions.
-The first is what is executed when the predicate is true, the second on a false condition.
-This will return a function ready to take a value to run through the predicate.
-After the value is evaluated, it will be ran through it's corresponding function, returning the result as the final result.
-This function comes in really handy when creating lifting functions for Sum Types (like `Either` or `Maybe`).

 #### `liftA2 : Applicative m => (a -> b -> c) -> m a -> m b -> m c`
 #### `liftA3 : Applicative m => (a -> b -> c -> d) -> m a -> m b -> m c -> m d`
 Ever see yourself wanting to `map` a binary or tri-ary function, but `map` only allows unary functions?
 Both of these functions allow you to pass in your function as well as the number of `Applicatives` (containers that provide both `of` and `ap` functions) you need to get the mapping you are looking for.